graphite-project/graphite-web/docs/config-local-settings.rst

    to create the initial schema.

 .. note ::
-    If you are using a custom database backend (other than sqlite) you must first create a $GRAPHITE_ROOT/webapp/graphite/local_settings.py file that overrides the database related settings from settings.py.
+    If you are using a custom database backend (other than SQLite) you must first create a $GRAPHITE_ROOT/webapp/graphite/local_settings.py file that overrides the database related settings from settings.py.
 Use $GRAPHITE_ROOT/webapp/graphite/local_settings.py.example as a template.

 If you are experiencing problems, uncomment the following line in /opt/graphite/webapp/graphite/local_settings.py